-105. Encourages Member States to develop national strategies for capacity-building in nuclear safety including through education and training, promoting gender equality and workforce diversity, human resource development, knowledge management and knowledge networks and requests the Secretariat to provide support, upon request, and further encourages Member States to ensure that resources are made available for capacity building of this kind, including through the IAEA Marie Sklodowska-Curie Fellowship Programme;

-- 106. Requests the Secretariat to strengthen and expand its programme of education and training activities, focusing on building institutional, technical, managerial and leadership capabilities in Member States; - 107.
-Requests the Secretariat to support Member States' efforts to identify and implement knowledge management measures, and to continue efforts to acquire, update and preserve knowledge and institutional memory relating to nuclear safety, to mitigate lost experience, and welcomes in this regard the IAEA service for Knowledge Management Assist Visits (KMAV); - 108.
-Requests the Secretariat to support and coordinate regional and inter-regional efforts for the sharing of knowledge, expertise and experience on safety-relevant issues and encourages Member States to participate in knowledge-sharing platforms such as the Global Nuclear Safety and Security Network (GNSSN) for efficient information sharing and effective cooperation; - 109.
-Encourages Member States to utilize, as appropriate, the IAEA Systematic Approach to Training (SAT) and other relevant tools for the self-assessment of capacity building programmes at national and organizational level, and further encourages the Secretariat to continue developing the SAT; - 110.
-Requests the Secretariat support the knowledge management activities of Member States, upon request, and in particular the sustainability of competence and skills in their regulatory bodies; - 111.
-Requests the Secretariat to consolidate the international experience of recovery from accidents and review their impact so that Member States can make better decisions on emergency planning and recovery;
+- 114. Encourages Member States to develop national strategies for capacity-building in nuclear and radiation safety including, as applicable, through education and training, promoting gender equality or balance and workforce diversity, human resource development, knowledge management, and knowledge networks and requests the Secretariat to provide support, upon request, and further encourages Member States to ensure that resources are made available for capacity building of this kind, including through the IAEA Marie Sklodowska-Curie Fellowship Programme; - 115.
+Encourages Member States to further strengthen their national regulatory capabilities taking into account new and innovative technologies, calls on Member States in a position to do so to share, to the extent possible, their knowledge and experience to this end, and reiterates the role of the Agency in supporting all Member States, as appropriate, in accessing materials, equipment and technology needed in this regard; - 116.
+Requests the Secretariat to strengthen and expand its programme of education and training activities, focusing on building institutional, technical, managerial and leadership capabilities in Member States: - 117.
+Requests the Secretariat to support Member States' efforts to identify and implement knowledge management measures, and to continue efforts to acquire, update and preserve knowledge and institutional memory relating to nuclear safety, to mitigate lost experience; - 118.
+Requests the Secretariat to support and coordinate regional and inter-regional efforts for the sharing of knowledge, expertise and experience on safety-relevant issues and encourages Member States to participate in knowledge-sharing platforms such as the Global Nuclear Safety and Security Network (GNSSN) for efficient information sharing and effective cooperation; - 119.
+Encourages Member States to utilize, as appropriate, the Agency's Systematic Approach to Training (SAT) and other relevant tools for the self-assessment of capacity building programmes at national and organizational level, and further encourages the Secretariat to continue developing the SAT; - 120.
+Requests the Secretariat support the knowledge management activities of Member States, upon request, and in particular the sustainability of competence and skills in their regulatory bodies;